 Vaccine types and patient choice - Frequently asked questions

 Following extensive trials, four vaccines, Pfizer, Oxford-AstraZeneca, Moderna and Janssen, have been approved by regulators.
 The first three are available in England now; Janssen will be available later this year.
 Availability of the different types of vaccine may vary according to different locations and at different times.
-In Shropshire, Telford and Wrekin, we currently have Pfizer and Oxford-AstraZeneca vaccines available.
+In Shropshire, Telford and Wrekin, we currently have Pfizer, Moderna and and a limited supply of Oxford-AstraZeneca vaccines available.

 Can I choose the type of vaccine I have?